Ingrid Vang Nyman

 Ingrid Vang Nyman (21 August 1916 – 13 December 1959) was a Danish illustrator noted for her work on the Pippi Longstocking books of which she was the original illustrator.
+She also adapted the stories into a comic book.
 Despite the worldwide fame of her Pippi illustrations, Vang Nyman did not receive as much recognition from the publication as author Astrid Lindgren, and remains fairly unknown.

 Biography

 Ingrid Vang Nyman (born Ingrid Vang Lauridsen) was born in Vejen in southern Jylland.
 Born to a family of intellectuals, Vang Nyman was encouraged to learn and study independently.
 Following preparatory study at seventeen, she studied for a couple of years at the Royal Danish Academy of Fine Arts in Copenhagen from the age of nineteen.
 However, she did not enjoy her time there and ended her studies early.
-While at the Academy, she met the painter, cartoonist, and lyricist Arne Nyman, whom she married in 1940 and had a son with named Peder.
+While at the Academy, she met the painter, cartoonist, and lyricist Arne Nyman, whom she married in 1940 and had a son named Peder.
 They moved to Stockholm in 1942, and her marriage to Arne Nyman dissolved within a few years.
 Vang Nyman produced many of her most significant illustrations between 1945 and 1952.
 This includes her illustrations from Pippi Longstocking, published in 1945 by Rabén and Sjögren.
 Vang Nyman settled in Copenhagen in 1954.
-She struggled with many illnesses, both physical and psychological, and committed suicide in 1959.
+She struggled with many illnesses, both physical and psychological, and died by suicide in 1959.

 Style

-Although Vang Nyman was a children's book illustrator, she believed that illustrations for children should be of high artistic quality just as illustrations for adults.
-She was well versed in various printing methods and her illustrations feature fields of bright colour separated by bold contour lines.
+Although Vang Nyman was a children's book illustrator, she believed that illustrations for children should be of as high artistic quality as those for adults.
+She was well-versed in various printing methods, and her illustrations feature fields of bright colour separated by bold contour lines.
 While some of her illustrations did have shading, Vang Nyman never drew shadows.